Aunne/skycity_dcbot_assistant/README.md

 download this project
 using python version 3.11

-# first,in venv cmd environment install those packge
+# first, install those packge
 pip install discord.py

 # seconcd, choose a model you like to use